 Quality forages are too valuable a resource to waste.
 A three metre deep silage clamp containing 1800 tonnes of forage worth £50,000 can be covered by one load of tyre sidewalls, which written off over 15 years would cost less than £50 per year.

-RWN Lorry Tyre Rings or Sidewalls are an effective solution to top waste on a wide range of forages and moist feeds including grass silage, wholecrop cereals, crimped cereals, forage maize, wet brewers grains, pressed pulp and Trafford Gold.
+RWN Lorry Tyre Sidewalls or TYre Rings are an effective solution to top waste on a wide range of forages and moist feeds including grass silage, wholecrop cereals, crimped cereals, forage maize and moist feeds.